-CDF Quick Start – From Context to Practice¶
+CDS Quick Start – From Context to Practice¶

-“CDF is not another delivery method — it’s the commitment layer that makes methods work.”
+“CDS is not another delivery method — it’s the commitment layer that makes methods work.”

 ⚠️ ATTENTION: You may be viewing a downloaded version.